Gkreindler/GMMTools.jl/README.md

 1. parallel bootstrap
 1. suitable for running on computer clusters (e.g. using slurm)
 1. simple option to normalize parameters before they are fed to the optimizer
-1. simple option to estimate a subset of parameters and use fixed values for the others (also works with AD)
+1. simple example to estimate a subset of parameters and use fixed values for the others (also works with AD)

 # Example
 See a fully worked out example in